XCTEQ/iOS-Dev-Ansible/README.md

 ### Xcode Setup Requirements

-There are three ways this role can install Xcode, you can pick one that is suitable for you
+There are couple of ways this role can install Xcode, you can pick one that is suitable for you

 * Xcode XIP/DMG in `files` directory of playbook